Meet the Advisors

 Major Specialization: Economics; Mathematics; Honors Mathematics

-Minqing Wang earned her master’s degree in education from Harvard University, with focuses on linguistics, developmental psychology, and international education.
-Prior to joining NYU Shanghai, she served as a student counselor at Harvard University’s Summer School, providing academic and personal development counseling for first-year undergraduate and high school students.
-Minqing was also a Learning Resource Instructor at Hult International Business School in Boston, teaching Business English classes as well as conducting workshops and tutoring sessions on academic study strategies.
+Minqing Wang earned her master’s degree in education from Harvard University, with focuses on linguistics and developmental psychology.
+Prior to joining NYU Shanghai, she served as a counselor at Harvard University’s Summer School, providing academic and personal development counseling for students.
+Minqing was also an instructor at Hult International Business School in Boston, teaching Business English classes and conducting workshops/tutoring sessions on academic study strategies.

 Qinmi (Sammi) Li